MinchinWeb/seafoam/README.rst

 If you are using this theme on a subdomain, look at the ``SITE_ROOT_URL`` setting.

+If you want to disable *Image Process* for local development, see ``SEAFOAM_DEV_MODE``.

 Seafoam also auto-configures itself when possible.
 If you need to manually create the default configuration, you would need the following:

 .. code-block:: python